When you think about attractive, masculine looking chests, what images come to mind? A look that’s smooth and sleek? Ripped or cut? Both?

 No matter which adjectives you might choose to convey your vision of the ideal male chest, it’s a sure bet they don’t include terms like lumpy, uneven or cratered.
 When a guy describes the results of his male breast reduction surgery that way, it’s truly unfortunate.

 Plastic surgeons call this outcome “irregular contours.”
-In thirty years of performing surgery for gynecomastia in New York, including revision procedures, we have worked with many men who have sought our help after primary surgery with another doctor.
+In more than thirty-five years of performing surgery for gynecomastia, including revision procedures, we have worked with many men who have sought our help after primary surgery with another doctor.
 Most patients who end up with hills and valleys chose to work with a relatively inexperienced plastic surgeon, not realizing the potential consequences of that decision.

 What Causes Irregular Contours?